 This switch selects either the weld time or weld current that is to be displayed on the digital meter.

 WELD TIME ADJUSTMENT

 Select: SETUP, TIME and adjust the time control knob until the digital meter displays the desired time.
 Return setup switch to WELD before attempting to weld.
-The weld time is adjustable from .1 to 1.6 seconds.
+The weld time is

 WELD/CURRENT ADJUSTMENT